aishaahmadd/WiDS_Datathon/README.md

 The results were compared with the Random Forest classifier to assess improvements.

 ## **Results**
-We achieved a score of
+In our first Kaggle submission we used a RandomForest model and achieved a score of:
+In our second Kaggle submission we used a Sequential Nueral Network model and achieved a score of:

 ## **🖼️ Impact Narrative**